DLAV-G21/CARPEv3/README.md

 Overall, all number are really close to each other and satisfactory.
 We will illustrate now illustrates the results with some outputs of the models in our predefined test set.

+### Conclusion
+We are happy to have our final results given all the attempts we made to solve this project.
+It was rewawrding in the end to think about this project in all the angle and to have something working in the end.
+Sadly, we lack a bit of time to be able to push all experiment to convergence and to really compare all the values.
+As a future line of work, one could try to improve the generalization ability of the network by adding a perspective warp data augmentation.
+That is, we can try to design a transformation that will simulate a different angle of the camera.
+One could also try to improve the post-processing because there are still small artifacts in some images (douly detected keyponts for instance).

 ### Repository structure
 This is the file and folder structure of the github repository.